Crocin

 2023 Aug 11 Medicine Tiwari A, Modi SJ, Girme A, Hingorani L

-Network Pharmacology Saffron PCOSThe compounds apocarotenoids and carotenoids found in saffron extract could potentially interact with multiple targets, helping to manage the symptoms of polycystic ovary syndrome.
+Network Pharmacology PCOSThe compounds apocarotenoids and carotenoids found in saffron extract could potentially interact with multiple targets, helping to manage the symptoms of polycystic ovary syndrome.

 Advances on the anti-tumor mechanisms of the carotenoid Crocin